josephlewis42/honeyssh/core/ttylog/README.md

+The `ttylog` package is used to capture I/O from interactive sessions.

-# Description of UML logging
+## Description of UML logging

 Adapted from
 [this documentation](http://user-mode-linux.sourceforge.net/old/tty_logging.html).

 User Mode Linux has/had a logging format that could be used for TTY